GeoFly Lab Drone Mapping Course

 2. In-Flight Operation

-Drone Manipulation
+Drone Calibration

 For more FAA regulation, please read FAA remote pilot study guide